Spanning tree-connected subgraphs with small degrees: Introduction

 }\end{thm}

-In Section~\ref{sec:Spanning Eulerian Subgraphs}, we derive the following result from Theorem~\ref{intro:thm:sufficient} which gives a sufficient strong-toughness-type condition for the existence of spanning closed $f$-trails.
-As a consequence, every strongly $\frac{1}{n-3/2}$-tough graph with $n\ge 2$ admits a spanning closed $n$-trail. \begin{thm} {Let $G$ be a $2$-tree-connected graph and let $f$ be a positive integer-valued function on $V(G)$.
-If for all $S\subseteq V(G)$, $\frac{1}{2}\Omega(G\setminus S)\le \sum_{v\in S}(f(v)-\frac{3}{2})+2$, then $G$ has a spanning closed $f$-trail. }\end{thm}

 In 1973 Chv\'atal~\cite{Chvatal-1973} conjectured that tough enough graphs of order at least three admit a Hamiltonian cycle.
-In Subsection~\ref{subsec:2-4}, we confirm a weaker version this conjecture by giving a sufficient toughness condition for the existence of spanning closed $2$-trails. \begin{conj}{\rm (\cite{Chvatal-1973})} {There exists a positive real number $t_0$ such that every $t_0$-tough graph of order at least three admits a spanning closed $1$-trail. }\end{conj}
+In Section~\ref{sec:tough-graph}, we establish a sufficient toughness-type condition for the existence of tree-connected factors with a bounded maximum degree as the following theorem.